- Cape Peninsula

 Day 6 Oudtshoorn-Graaff-Reinet

-Upon arrival settle into the locally rated 5-star Drostdy Hotel where you stay for the next two nights.
+Upon arrival settle into the 5-star Drostdy Hotel Graaf Reinet (4Q) where you stay for the next two nights.
 This comfortable hotel has its origins in the early 19th century and offers a contemporary feel with traditional and elegant furnishings.
 Facilities include two restaurants, a bar, wine shop, outdoor swimming pool and spa. (charges apply).
 The 48 bedrooms are situated in a series of ‘courts’ and feature air-conditioning, a television, safe, tea and coffee-making facilities, and free Wi-fi.
 Enjoy some time at leisure before dinner at your hotel this evening.
 B, L, D

 Day 7 Graaf-Reinet